-Products, CVS and JAR
+Products, directories and JAR

 MT works with Products, and you need to create at least one product.
 You can think a product represents the group of localizable files used by an application.
-For each product you can collect the files archived in compressed, specially crafted JAR files (as special as Mozilla products require and ship with, nothing else; e.g.: en-US.jar), or in a directory and all of its subdirectories (which is used with a CVS repository).
+For each product you can collect the files archived in compressed, specially crafted JAR files (as special as Mozilla products require and ship with, nothing else; e.g.: en-US.jar), or in a directory and all of its subdirectories (which is used with a SCM repository, like CVS, SVN or Mercurial, hence the "SCM-based" product type).